-INDICATOR GOVERNMENT-SANCTIONED PUBLIC HEALTH CAMPAIGNS ENCOURAGE CHILDREN TO CONSUME HEALTHY FOODS RESTRICTIONS ON MARKETING UNHEALTHY FOODS TO CHILDREN GRADE C+ F
+INDICATOR GOVERNMENT- SANCTIONED PUBLIC HEALTH CAMPAIGNS ENCOURAGE CHILDREN TO CONSUME HEALTHY FOODS RESTRICTIONS ON MARKETING UNHEALTHY FOODS TO CHILDREN SETTINGS WHERE CHILDREN GATHER ARE FREE FROM UNHEALTHY FOOD MARKETING (E.G. RECREATION FACILITIES) GRADE C+ F D

 Unhealthy food and beverage marketing contributes to poor eating behaviours in children (Boyland et al., 2016; Kelly et al., 2016).
 Evidence suggests that unhealthy food marketing negatively affects children's food-related preferences, attitudes, and behaviours (Cairns et al., 2009; Prowse, 2017; Smith, Kelly, Yeatman, & Boyland, 2019).
+For example, most ads use promotional characters (Devi et al., 2014) to promote highsugar cereals (LoDolce at al., 2013).
 The places where children eat, buy, or learn about food (e.g., home, school, grocery stores, restaurants) expose them to powerful unhealthy food marketing through diverse platforms (Prowse, 2017), such as television and movies, radio, online, print, video games, food packaging, billboards, branded clothing and toys, and sports sponsorships (Boyland & Whalen, 2015).
 A Heart & Stroke (2017a) report revealed that in a single year, Canadian children view more than 25 million food and beverage ads online, with more than 90% of these advertising unhealthy choices.
 Further, the average child watches two hours of television per day, and views four to five food and beverage ads per hour (Heart & Stroke, 2017a).
 A recent study examining the global scope of children's exposure to food marketing through television advertisements found promotion for unhealthy foods and beverages to be four times greater than for healthy foods (Kelly et al., 2019).
 Food marketing to children through social media platforms is an emerging problem; a recent Canadian study found that in their sample of children and adolescents, over two thirds were exposed to food marketing on social media applications, with most products classified as unhealthy (Potvin Kent, Pauzé, Roy, de Billy, & Czoli, 2019).
 Based on this sample, the authors estimate exposure to food marketing on social media applications to be more than 9000 occurrences per year for adolescents and 1500 occurrences per year for children.

 While voluntary "self-regulatory" advertising initiatives have emerged as a way to reduce unhealthy food marketing to children (Boyland & Whalen, 2015; Smithers et al., 2016), they have failed to substantially improve the food marketing landscape (Heart & Stroke, 2017b; Kunkel et al., 2014; Kelly et al., 2019).

 Several recent studies have highlighted the weaknesses within the voluntary Canadian Children's Food and Beverage Advertising Initiative (CAI), emphasizing the need for mandatory regulations (Potvin Kent & Pauzé, 2018; Potvin Kent, Velazquez, Pauzé, Cheng-Boivin, & Berfeld, 2019).
 In an examination of children's preferred websites, the authors found that CAI companies had almost twice as many display ads as non-CAI companies, and the nutritional quality of advertised products was worse (Potvin Kent & Pauzé, 2018).
 Additionally, surveys conducted with principals in three provinces found a high prevalence of food marketing in Canadian schools, with 84% reporting at least one type of food marketing (Potvin Kent et al., 2019).
 Although the authors did not examine the compliance of CAI companies in this study, they suggest that these findings demonstrate that the voluntary regulations do not cover the full range of food marketing activities (Potvin Kent et al., 2019).
 Overall, evidence suggests that the current Canadian approaches have not been successful in reducing children's exposure to unhealthy food marketing, aside from the positive effects stemming from Québec's Consumer Protection Act (Government of Quebec, 1980), which prohibits commercial marketing to children under the age of 13 (Prowse, 2017).